Deliver “Delight and Passion” to people

-NOMURA will be exhibiting "SCRAPTURE" as a traveling exhibit and holding a seminar at the special exhibition "Waste-Go-Round ~Garbage Circulates~", which will be held at Shibuya Hikarie from Saturday, May 25, 2024 to Thursday, May 30, 2024, with the theme of displays and circulation.
+NOMURA Co.,Ltd. Ltd. will be exhibiting "SCRAPTURE" and giving a seminar at "Waste-Go-Round ~Waste Circulates~," a special displays themed on upcycling and circularity, to be held at Shibuya Hikarie from Saturday, May 25th to Thursday, May 30th, 2024.

-During the event, a talk session called "Happy Sustainable concept design Meet-up Vol.3" will be held, with designers Nao Kameda and Naoto Ogawa taking to the stage from 7:00 PM on Tuesday, May 28th.
-Under the theme of "Sustainable Materials and concept design," they will talk about the potential of sustainable materials and the associated concept design.
+During the event, a talk session titled "Happy Sustainable concept design Meet-up Vol. 3" will be held, with designers Nao Kameda and Naoto Ogawa taking the stage on Tuesday, May 28th at 7:00 PM.
+The theme will be "Sustainable Materials and concept design," where they will discuss the potential of sustainable materials and concept design implications of using them.

 https://ssd-vol3.peatix.com/